 Orange chromide, Pseudetroplus maculatus is a widely distributed euryhaline fish in the mangroves and other water bodies of Kerala.
 This fish can survive in fluctuating salinity and is endemic to brackish streams, lagoons, estuaries, and the down streams of rivers in peninsular India and Sri Lanka (Raghavan et al., 2008; Bindu and Padmakumar 2012; Shilta et al., 2016).
 Some studies (Pampapathi Rao, 1958; Virabhadrachari, 1961) reported the ability of this species to thrive in extreme salinities ranging from freshwater to salinities up to 100 ppt.
 This fish is mostly kept for recreational purposes, biodiversity conservation, aesthetic appeal and tourism attraction.

-Bacterial fauna of P. Maculatus are explored by many authors; Maya et al, 1995; Dhivya and Lipton, 2015; Megha and Harikumar, 2016; Nair et al. 2021, 2023; Many groups of bacteria were reported from economically important fishes by conventional methods and the molecular sequencing methods (Austin, 2016; Urku et al 2024).
-The present report is an attempt to explore the bacterial fauna of P. Maculatus by molecular method.
+Bacterial fauna of P. maculatus are explored by many authors; Maya et al, 1995; Dhivya and Lipton, 2015; Megha and Harikumar, 2016; Nair et al. 2021, 2023.; Many groups of bacteria were reported from economically important fishes by conventional methods and the molecular sequencing methods (Austin, 2016; Urku et al 2024).
+The present report is an attempt to explore the bacterial fauna of P. maculatus by molecular method.

 Photobacterium Aphial 1965